-Today and every day, the Rainforest Alliance honors the women in our partner communities who devote their lives to making the world a better place—one patch of earth at a time.
-Here are five exceptional women from the Rainforest Alliance family tree.
+The Rainforest Alliance honors the women in our partner communities who devote their lives to making the world a better place—one patch of earth at a time.
+Here are four exceptional women from the Rainforest Alliance family tree.
 Their stories, in their own words, show the diversity, complexity, and importance of what it means to do "women’s work."

 Sikobihora Marie Françoise, Rwanda